-physical education / health
+physical PROTOTYPING / health

 Flip-Fluvs are wearables designed to help wearers enjoy sunny weather safely.
 A UV sensor on the Flip-Fluv detects UV rays and triggers a haptic motor on the shoe to vibrate and an LED on the wristband to light up and notify the wearer that they should apply sunscreen.
 The wearer then uses the wristband to input the SPF they used, which then resets the notification cycle.
 This triggers the Peltier in the shoe to cool down and provide the user with the reward of a soothing cold sensation.
 The design was inspired by the fact that sunscreen is a simple but often elided method of protecting one’s skin and body from the various health detriments of UV rays.
 Since sunlight is usually considered to be positive, people are often unaware of how vigilantly they should protect themselves from its negative effects.
 Flip-Fluv is intended to increase their awareness and proactiveness against sun damage.